rsallar/newsletter/README.md

 1.  **A Google Account**: To host the Apps Script project, use Gmail, Google Sheets, etc.
 2.  **Node.js and npm**: Required to install the `clasp` command-line tool.
 3.  **Google Gemini API Key**: You need an API key from Google AI Studio.
 You can get one for free [here](https://aistudio.google.com/app/apikey).
-4.  **A Google Cloud Project**: Your Gemini API Key must be associated with a Google Cloud project.
-This is crucial because you will need to enable the **"Custom Search API"** within this *same project*.
+Your API key must be associated with a Google Cloud Project where the "Generative Language API" is enabled.

 ## Setup and Installation Guide